aiyer07/karat-challenge/README.md

 ##### Turn on Serverless Event System
 1. Run `docker-compose up -d localstack`.
 Ensure that this step has completed by checking `localhost:4566/health` and verifying that all services are 'running'.
-2. Run `yarn workspaces run deploy-local`.
+2. Run `yarn run stripe-events`.
 Ensure this step is completed before moving on to the next.
 3. Run `bash setup-sls-event-handler.sh` (make sure you are in a bash terminal and use the dot syntax as written in the command above)`
 4. Copy the webhook signing secret
 5. Open a new terminal at the root of the directory and run `bash store-signing-secret.sh <webhook-signing-secret>`